-I definitely recommend Velvet and Cashmere by Temple West if you like YA paranormal romance (see my review here).
-This series is so much fun!
-Cashmere was released today, so author Temple West stopped by my blog to share some of her thoughts on the new book.
+I definitely recommend Velvet and Cashmere by Temple West if you like YA paranormal romance!
+I seriously had so much fun with it (see my review here).
+Thank you to author Temple West for stopping by my blog to do this Q&A to celebrate the release of Cashmere today!

 And make sure you check out the bottom of the post for an awesome giveaway 🙂

 - Find it: Amazon | Barnes & Noble

 This high-stakes sequel to Velvet proves that when you’re the only human caught in a paranormal war, high school can get a little tricky.
 With Adrian’s brother trapped in hell, the Praetorian Guard has made Stony Creek their base-of-operations, but Caitlin has a bad feeling they’re more interested in her than in finding Lucian.
 Caught in a sea of conspiracies and lies, Caitlin and Adrian perform a risky magical procedure in an attempt to protect Caitlin from compulsion.

 Relieved that her nightmares have ended, Caitlin is disturbed to find that something even stranger has taken their place.